 If you are in the middle of your policy term, and your policy does not contain an exclusionary clause for driver suspensions, you likely will remain covered until the end of your term.

-However, you should still contact your insurer and read your policy’s fine-print.
+However, you should still contact your insurer and read the fine print of your auto insurance policy.
 Increasingly, insurers are adding conditions to policies to address the problem of suspended drivers getting behind the wheel.

 Typically, it will say that if you don’t report within 60 days that a driver in your household has had his or her license suspended, then that person is not covered by your policy.